samdoeswork/moddable-website/src/content/blog/building-login-as-client.md

 2. The `loginAsClient` handler is custom.
 It passes special superadmin key and receives back a token impersonating a specific user.
 This function then opens the client to that specific account & instance.

+### About tokens
+Implementing the actual endpoint was pretty easy.
+If you use JWTs it's a simple case of `jwt.sign({ // modified payload })`.

+If you use managed auth it might vary but it's generally a line or two once you know the target account/user.

 ### Note on security
 Pay attention to security!
 Endpoints like this should only *downgrade* permissions, not *upgrade* or *transfer* between accounts.
 In this example we swap a global admin token for a lower priviledge user.
-You should think about audit trails too.
+You should think about *audit trails* too.

 ## The End Result: